celiamtnez/precision_toxicology/README.md

 Data accessibility

-The raw data can be found at: https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-11530
+The raw RNA data can be found at: https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-11530 The raw ATAC data is available at: https://www.ebi.ac.uk/biostudies/studies/S-BSST1024

+In vivo data from Aizarani et al. is from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE124395 In vivo data from MacParland et al. is from https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE115469

 Preprocessing

-Reads were aligned to GRCh38 and counted using 10X Genomics Cellranger 4.0.0 with standard parameters individually for each batch
+Reads were aligned to GRCh38 and counted using 10X Genomics Cellranger 4.0.0 with standard parameters individually for each batch.
+For the ATAC analysis, cellranger-atac 2.1.0 was used for alignment.

 Analysis pipeline